greg-raven/Uncommon-Sense/_posts/2021-04-26-private-rights-are-a-public-good.md

 tag: 'William Blackstone'
 ---

-The public good is in nothing more essentially interested, than in the protection of every individual’s private rights.
+The public good is in nothing more essentially interested, than in the protection of every individual's private rights.